Undergraduate Summer Internships 2023

 Additional activities: During the FUSE internship you will be able to attend Faraday Institution cohort events which will focus on a variety of topics to further develop your understanding of career opportunities in battery sector.
 At the end of the programme, you will be invited to to share a poster about your work and prizes will be awarded.

-Application: In order to apply for a Faraday Undergraduate Summer Experience (FUSE) 2023 internship, you need to send your CV with a covering letter to Dr Rob Armstrong [email protected] and Dr Julia Payne [email protected].
+Application: In order to apply for a Faraday Undergraduate Summer Experience (FUSE) 2024 internship, you need to send your CV with a covering letter to [email protected]

 Diversity